 4K is the new normal for recording videos, even on smaller platforms like YouTube.
 If you want to be taken seriously, you will want to make sure you are recording at least that high, if not higher.

-Best Camera for Cinematography: Our Picks
+Best Camera for Cinematography: Our Picks for 2020

 While the Pocket Cinema Camera may not look like a classic cinema camera, it definitely performs like one.
 This model records fantastic videos in 6K resolution!
 That is going to get you some fantastic, clear footage.
 Also, it is rather budget friendly when you compare its specs to the competition.